Alain Kuipers, Co-founder Stewww & Backround Radio

 Where do you see Amsterdam’s music scene heading?

-We’re in a cycle of rediscovery: ’90s and Y2K sounds are resurging, genres are blending, and more people of color are entering traditionally white spaces like techno.
+We’re in a cycle of rediscovery: ’90s and Y2K sounds are coming back, genres are blending, and more people of color are entering traditionally white spaces like techno.
 For Stewww, sustaining the long run means evolving—incorporating Afro-Tech and uptempo styles while staying true to our roots.

 Any dream projects on the horizon?